-In the 2008 financial year, two of the biggest sportswear companies, Nike and adidas earned profits of US$1.88 billion and US$800million respectively.
+In the 2013 financial year, two of Australia’s biggest garment companies –The Just Group and Pacific Brands — earned profits of $ 76.7 million and $73.8 million respectively.

-So it seems that while the big wigs behind the big sportswear and garment brands are getting richer, the workers actually making the products are living in poverty.
+So it seems that while the big wigs behind the big Australian garment brands are getting richer, the workers actually making the products are living in poverty.

-Oxfam Australia is working, along with other international organisations, to persuade major companies to improve the rights and conditions of workers.
+Oxfam Australia is working along other international and local organisations to persuade major companies to improve the rights and conditions of workers.